There’s nothing quite like the realisation that you’re essentially talking to a brick wall that occasionally nods.

 13. They’re obsessed with their appearance and want other people to admire it too.

 They spend hours grooming themselves, obsessing over their clothes, and constantly checking their reflection.
-What’s worse, they fish for compliments on their appearance, post selfies on social media hoping to get likes, and even start being judgmental about other people’s looks.
-This preoccupation with appearance is just shallow and off-putting.
+What’s worse, they fish for compliments on their appearance, post selfies on social media hoping to get likes, and even start being judgemental about other people’s looks.
+Their preoccupation with appearance is just shallow and off-putting.

-14. They have difficulty accepting feedback or constructive criticism.
+14. They really struggle when it comes to accepting feedback or constructive criticism.

 They have a fragile ego and any suggestion for improvement, no matter how well-intentioned, can be seen as a personal attack.
 They get defensive, argumentative, or even lash out at the person offering the feedback.
 This makes it nearly impossible to have honest conversations with them or help them grow and develop.